ShareitaGautam/iphone_sales_analytics/README.md

-# iphone_sales_analytics
-iPhone Sales Analytics Platform built using HDFS, PySpark, Hive, and Medallion Architecture with a Star Schema data model.

 Project Overview

 This project builds a simple data pipeline to analyze iPhone sales across stores, customers, and products.

-The pipeline reads raw CSV data, processes it using PySpark, stores it in Hive tables, and organizes the data using Medallion Architecture (Bronze → Silver → Gold).
+The pipeline reads raw CSV data, processes it using PySpark, stores the results in Hive tables, and organizes the data using Medallion Architecture (Bronze → Silver → Gold).

-The goal is to make the raw sales data ready for analytics queries like revenue by product or revenue by store.
+The goal is to transform raw sales data into a structured format that can be used for analytics queries such as revenue by product or revenue by store.

-Technologies used:
+Technologies Used

 HDFS